tiagoirineu/personal_blog/content/authors/admin/_index.md

 title: Tiago Irineu
 ---

-Hello, I am Tiago Irineu, the guy in the picture.
-Greetings from Brazil.
+Hello, I am Tiago Irineu.

-I'm a master in Economics and I love to study and try to understand how society works.
-My original goal was to get a PhD to become a researcher and professor.
-But, after I completed my master's studies I had to change plans and begin to work.
-Regardless of this, I want to be a life-long learner, and in this site I will share what I am currently studying.
+I'm a master in Economics and I work as a financial analyst.

-Right now my focus is learning data analysis and visualization using R. After mastering this, I will move to Python and Machine Learning.
-I hope to apply these tools in finance and economic analysis.
+Right now my focus is in mastering R and learning all the details related to financial risk management.